-The results of properly done in-text citations and a references page are (1) that a reader ALWAYS knows without question or ambiguity which ideas and language were developed by you, and which come from other sources and (2) that a reader can easily locate that original source if he or she wants to follow up on your ideas.
+The results of properly done in-text citations and a references page are (1) that a reader ALWAYS knows without question or ambiguity which ideas and language were developed by you, and which come from other sources and (2) that a reader can easily locate that original source if they want to follow up on your ideas.
 It takes careful notetaking, writing, and revision to accomplish this.
 Keep in mind that plagiarism isn't just about taking sentences from other writers; even if you change all the words by paraphrase, if the idea or finding comes from someone else, you are required to make that clear to your reader.

 How do I know when to cite and when not to cite?